-Course Details: Exam Board: AQA (8552)
+Course Details: Exam Board: AQA (8552) Percentage of the course that is coursework: Percentage of the course that is exam: 50% ----------------- -- -- --

-Knowledge of Materials and Components

-Investigate properties of plastics,card, metals, textiles and smart material through practical activities.
+What will be studied in years 10 &11 Knowledge of Materials and Components Investigate properties of plastics,card, metals, textiles and smart material through practical activities.
 During practical lessons, mini projects will be made using the above materials by up-cycling.
 The first mini project will be the Siege engine (card, wood,hot glue gun and string will be used).
 The second will be the use of recycled products to design and make a wall clock.
 Both mini projects will require students to show evidence of research, designing, safe working practices and critical evaluations.
 The rest of the course is dedicated to the controlled assessment task related to the 'design and make' coursework.
 Single periods are used mainly to prepare the candidates for the theoretical knowledge to reinforce skills, understanding and use of resources for the successful completion of their coursework and final project.
-During the latter part of the course, single lessons will be used to learn how to answer exam style questions with special focus on the pre release topic that is given by the exam board.
+During the latter part of the course, single lessons will be used to learn how to answer exam style questions with special focus on the pre-release topic that is given by the exam board.
 All other lessons will be dedicated to the 'design and make 'coursework.
 These activities will be varied and offer opportunities for pupils to handle products, discuss products and key topics, quizzes and games.
-All pupils will then sit a final external examination at the end of year 11

-Internal Assessment

-Details

-Assessment objectives

-- · Identifying and investigating design possibilities

-- Producing a design brief and specification

-- Generating design ideas

-- Developing design ideas

-- Realising design ideas

-- · Analysing & evaluating

-Unit 2: Design and Making Practice(Non-Exam Assessment)

-50% of total GCSE marks Approximately 30-35 hours

-100 marks

-Consists of a single design and make activity selected from a range of board set tasks

-External

-Unit 1: Written Paper 1 50% of total GCSE marks

-Assessment

-2 hours 100 marks

-Details

-Candidates answer all questions in two sections

-Pre-release material issued

-Section A - Core technical principles (20 marks)

-A mixture of multiple choice and short answer questions assessing a breadth of technical knowledge and understanding.

-Section B - Specialist technical principles (30 marks)

-Several short answer questions (2-5 marks) and one extended response to assess a more in depth knowledge of technical issues.

-Section C - Designing and making principles (50 marks)

-A mixture of short answers and extended response questions.

-Because pupils have to produce a coursework that comprises of 50% of their final GCSE mark, emphasis will be on good problem solving skills, good written communication, good graphical skills and the ability to use new making techniques.
+All pupils will then sit a final external examination at the end of year 11.
+Internal Assessment Details Assessment objectives • Identifying and investigating design possibilities • Producing a design brief and specification • Generating design ideas • Developing design ideas • Realising design ideas • Analysing & evaluating Unit 2: Design and Making Practice(Non-Exam Assessment) 50% of total GCSE marks Approximately 30-35 hours 100 marks Consists of a single design and make activity selected from a range of board set tasks External Assessment Details Unit 1: Written Paper 1 50% of total GCSE marks 2 hours 100 marks Candidates answer all questions in two sections Pre-release material issued Section A - Core technical principles (20 marks) A mixture of multiple choice and short answer questions assessing a breadth of technical knowledge and understanding.
+Section B - Specialist technical principles (30 marks) Several short answer questions (2-5 marks) and one extended response to assess a more in depth knowledge of technical issues.
+Section C - Designing and making principles (50 marks) A mixture of short answers and extended response questions.
+What you need to know Because pupils have to produce a coursework that comprises of 50% of their final GCSE mark, emphasis will be on good problem solving skills, good written communication, good graphical skills and the ability to use new making techniques.
 The use of graphical software will be a huge advantage.
 The entire course will be underpinned by correct health and safety regulations for all tools and machinery.